Twisted (software)

 Twisted is an event-driven network programming framework written in Python and licensed under the MIT License.

 Twisted projects variously support TCP, UDP, SSL/TLS, IP multicast, Unix domain sockets, many protocols (including HTTP, XMPP, NNTP, IMAP, SSH, IRC, FTP, and others), and much more.
 Twisted is based on the event-driven programming paradigm, which means that users of Twisted write short callbacks which are called by the framework.

 Core ideas

 Separation of protocols and transports

-Twisted is designed for complete separation between logical protocols (usually relying on stream-based connection semantics, such as HTTP or POP3) and physical transport layers supporting such stream-based semantics (such as files, sockets or SSL libraries).
+Twisted is designed for complete separation between logical protocols (usually relying on stream-based connection semantics, such as HTTP or POP3) and transport layers supporting such stream-based semantics (such as files, sockets or SSL libraries).
 Connection between a logical protocol and a transport layer happens at the last possible moment — just before information is passed into the logical protocol instance.
 The logical protocol is informed of the transport layer instance, and can use it to send messages back and to check for the peer's identity.
 Note that it is still possible, in protocol code, to deeply query the transport layer on transport issues (such as checking a client-side SSL certificate).
 Naturally, such protocol code will fail (raise an exception) if the transport layer does not support such semantics.